Zipwire Documentation

 We're also considering letting you specify who within your workplace might manage the account.

-Assignments are logical children of your clients.
+Assignments are logical children of your .

 Teams